ImZackAdams/nyx-local/README.md

 **HTML is the transport layer.**

-You're not sending a POST request. **You're sending the entire fucking payment processor.**
+You're not sending a payment request or invoice. **You're sending the entire fucking payment processor.**

 Client side compute.
 All logic lives in JavaScript.
 The browser executes it.
 Decentralized via the filesystem.
 No domain, no DNS, no cloud.
 Just open the file and go.